 A credit union's ability to earn money affects its safety and soundness.
 A credit union can retain its earnings, increasing its capital cushion, or use them to address problematic loans, potentially making the credit union better able to withstand economic shocks.
 Conversely, losses diminish a credit union's ability to do those things.

 On Bankrate's test of earnings, REDWOOD scored 24 out of a possible 30, above the national average of 10.11.

-REDWOOD had a capitalization ratio of 12.00 percent in our test, below the average for all credit unions, suggesting that it's less well prepared for financial trouble than its peers.
+REDWOOD had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, an indication that it's outperforming its peers in this area.